forestryio/forestry.io/hugo/content/docs/settings/content-sections.md

     weight: 4

 ---
 You can point Forestry to any folder containing Markdown, JSON, YAML or TOML files.
-You can't not edit any other type of file.
+You can not edit any other type of file.
 You can also choose to point a section directly to a data file.
 You are free to define as many sections as you need.
 If you have many sections, you might prefer to define them all at once through the `.forestry/settings.yml` configuration file stored in your repository.

 You can define which areas (folders) of your site contain editable content files via the `sections` parameter in your `.forestry/settings.yml` configuration file and/or through the user interface in your site settings in the `section`